Otis G. Pike: Tenure in Congress

 Pike was a member of the House Armed Services Committee and in the mid-1970s headed the Congressional Special Select Committee on Intelligence, the House version of the Senate Committee on Intelligence headed by Senator Frank Church.
 The House of Representatives voted 246–124 to direct that the Pike report not be released if not certified by the President not to contain classified information.
-However, the report was published by The Village Voice.
+However, extracts of the report were published by The Village Voice, and later in full by Spokesman Books of Nottingham, England.
 In his final years in Congress, Pike served on the Ways and Means Committee.

 During his nine terms in Congress, he was a proponent of pro-environmental legislation including the creation of the Fire Island National Seashore on Long Island, which now includes the Otis G. Pike Wilderness Area.
 In early 1965, at a student meeting at Suffolk County Community College, he said that only revolution would result in a change of government in South Africa.
 At the same meeting, he also stated that "politicians keep their ear so close to the ground that an ant can jump in" referring to their ability to know what their constituents are thinking.
 He decided not to seek a 10th term in 1978 and retired from Congress in January 1979.

-In September 1971 Pike put forward a bill that would have turned historic Gardiners Island, Cartwright Island, Gardiners Point Island, Hicks Island, and 1000 acres of the nearby shore of Long Island into a national monument.
+In September 1971, Pike put forward a bill that would have turned historic Gardiners Island, Cartwright Island, Gardiners Point Island, Hicks Island, and 1000 acres of the nearby shore of Long Island into a national monument.

 As a member of congress Pike was generally in favor of military funding.
 He voted to end the Philadelphia Plan which provided for affirmative action in hiring practices of construction firms on government projects.